 However with only 2 shops selling my DVD I made money.
 One shop has bought 200 copies the other 80.
 By getting your film into many shops it could be possible to make good money.

-Despite local television being interested I decided to not give up the broadcast rights to my film.
+TV BROADCAST - Despite local television being interested I decided to not give up the broadcast rights to my film.
 The television station wanted my film for FREE but also wanted to stick commercial slots within it and make money themselves.
 A common problem with being an independent creative – people want everything for free.
-Recently a reader has sent me links to american TV stations so I will be trying out other companies this year.

-I sold many copies of my film when I first launched the DVD but after the launch there was nothing.
-Selling anything online these days is not as easy as if you build it they will come.
-If I wanted to I could have spent the past year building a blog dedicated to my documentaries subject matter and gathered subscribers to sell it to.
-Since I was not passionate about my documentaries story I could not do this.
+ONLINE - I sold many copies of my film when I first launched the DVD but after the launch there was nothing.
+Selling anything online is not easy.
+If I wanted to I could have spent the past year building a blog dedicated to my documentary subject and gathered subscribers to sell the film too.
+Since I was not passionate about my documentary story I could not do this.

-I learnt how to make a documentary film and sold enough DVD copies to make my money back.
+I learnt how to make a documentary film and sold enough DVD copies to make my money back with a bit extra.
 I learnt the basics on how to sell a film.
-I learnt a lot from taking the risks even if they were not so clever.
-In the future I wish to make feature films and I may have no choice but to sell them independently to make a profit.
+I learnt a lot from taking the risks even if they were not so very clever.
+In the future if I wish to make feature films, I may have no choice but to sell them independently to make a profit.